- Getting there and getting around

 The toilets and a picnic table at Mount Tibrogargan are wheelchair accessible.
 Access surface is gravel and grass.

 Nearby in Beerburrum State Forest picnic tables, wheelchair-accessible toilets and gas barbecues are provided at Glass House Mountains lookout and Coochin Creek day-use area.

 A variety of walking tracks are provided here.
-Some are steep and require a high level of fitness.
+Some are steep and require a moderate level of fitness.

 Additional short walks with spectacular views over Glass House Mountains National Park are provided nearby in Beerburrum State Forest.